Tloxipeuhca/node-flickr-sync/README.md

   16. You can add to each folder a specific conf to manage permissions and tags.
 Add a directory '.sync' and put inside a conf file named 'flickr.json' ;
   17. New function to remove a photoset, all photos are linked to the trash photoset ;
   18. New function to delete each photos inside a trash photoset ;
-  19. Download non-existing flickr photos from a photoset, create folders and sub-folders to store it ;
+  19. Download non-existing flickr photos stored in photoset, create locally folders and sub-folders to store it ;
-  20. Download
+  20. Download non-existing flickr photoset photos, create folders and sub-folders to store it.

 ## Donation